This fear often comes from an unconscious assumption that there’s a universal rule book for how humans should behave.

 Some people knowingly or unknowingly believe in a human rule book

 Because of this, some people may view your actions and behaviors as “wrong.”
-Some of these people were raised to label certain things as “good” or “bad” without understanding the reasons behind these judgments.
-If they knew why, a number of them might not even agree with the reasoning.
+Some of these people were raised to automatically label or view certain things as “good” or “bad” without understanding what those words really mean.
+If they analyzed why someone told them to view something as bad, a number of these individuals would likely reject the reasoning.

-Their opinion doesn’t impact whether you have the skills/abilities/etc that are required for you to get what you want.
-If the people passing judgment on you are truly impacting your goals, you can strategize how to address it.
+Their opinion doesn’t impact whether you have the required skills/abilities/etc for getting what you want.
+If the people passing judgment on you are truly impacting your goals, you can strategize how to address this.

 Note that when you stop believing in human rule books, you may make those who do, uncomfortable.
-Their discomfort stems from their belief in something you don’t, which they probably might not have rock-solid evidence for.
+They believe in something you don’t.
+They might not even have rock-solid evidence for why they believe what they believe.

 There’s more